Melanie was raised in Michigan and has been living in the Midwest ever since. She also runs a YouTube channel: The

 Groups of people from every US state and, really, every place in the world have a unique accent and have their own slang.
 People from the great state of Michigan are no different!
 If you’re not from Michigan and have heard our accent, it might seem a little bit odd to you.
 And, top it all off, we also have our own vocabulary.

 If you’re not from the Midwest at all, you might think, as many do, that the Michigan accent (or dialect, really) is similar to the Minnesotan accent or Chicago accent.
 I can see why people might think that, but the Michigan accent is one of a kind.

 Growing up close to Chicago, I have a sort of hybrid accent, a bit more on the Chicago side of pronunciation.
 I can’t say it’s fully Chicagoan, though.
 I often get caught ‘Michiganizing’ words.
 My mother, however, has a stronger Michigan accent, which is different than mine (sometimes we’ll poke fun at how her accent is like Michael Moore’s.)

-I’m going to share some of the colloquialisms and pronunciations that she and other Michiganders I’ve met (particularly those from the western/southwestern part of the Mitten, where I grew up) use.
+I’m going to share some of the colloquialisms and pronunciations that my mother and other Michiganders I’ve met (particularly those from the western/southwestern part of the Mitten, where I grew up) use.